580 Cox Road Cocoa FL 32926 Tel: 321-340-3205

 In the world of these resilient invaders, two species stand out: the German cockroach and the American cockroach.
 Both are formidable in their own right, each with unique characteristics that have allowed them to thrive in human environments.

-Roaches are known to spread at least 33 kinds of bacteria, six kinds of parasitic worms, and even seven other types of human pathogens.
+Roaches can be a real health hazard.
+They are known to spread at least 33 kinds of bacteria, six kinds of parasitic worms, and even seven other types of human pathogens.
 Yikes!

-But why do these critters invade our homes, and how can you tell the difference between the German cockroach vs. American cockroach?
+But why do these critters invade our homes, and how can you tell the difference between the German cockroach vs. the American cockroach?
 Let’s break it down.

 What Do German Cockroaches Look Like?